numpy/numpy/doc/neps/nep-0037-array-module.rst

 We think it would be useful exercise to define "minimal" subset(s) of NumPy's API, omitting rarely used or non-recommended functionality.
-For example, minimal NumPy might include ``stack``, but not the other stacking funtions ``column_stack``, ``dstack``, ``hstack`` and ``vstack``.
+For example, minimal NumPy might include ``stack``, but not the other stacking functions ``column_stack``, ``dstack``, ``hstack`` and ``vstack``.
 This could clearly indicate to duck array authors and users want functionality is core and what functionality they can skip.